Skip to the main content

 Review the submissions and leave audio feedback, saying their name and sharing something about your own.

-This activity can be assigned to either a student’s Individual Space (private to you and that student) or the Class Space.
+This activity can be assigned to either a student’s 1:1 Space (private to you and that student) or the Class Space.
 By assigning it to the Class Space, once you release the completed activity, all students will be able to hear how others pronounce their own names.
-However, if more sensitive information will be shared, you may wish to assign it to the Individual Space.
+However, if more sensitive information will be shared, you may wish to assign it to the 1:1 Space.

 Activity instructions to copy and paste